 EDITOR’S NOTE: While this article has timely information on restrictions and hours due to COVID-19, protocols can change quickly.
 Before you start planning a visit, please keep in mind the hours and operations of these destinations may be abbreviated or amended, so confirm the information presented here and that they are open before you go.

 Haunted places in Alabama open a doorway to a harrowing unknown — unexplained mysteries, terrifying ghostly encounters and paranormal entities clinging to their former lives.
 These apparitions lurk unseen, laying a dark, perturbing blanket over the atmosphere, heavy enough to keep you up all night.
-Some of us spend the month of October searching for this bone-chilling thrill, while others of us play it safe and just trick-or-treat.
+Some of us spend the month of October searching for this bone-chilling thrill, while others play it safe and just trick-or-treat.
 But, for those brave souls who celebrate Halloween seeking terror-filled, hair-raising scares, we bring you a few of the most haunted spots in Alabama.
 These are not for the faint of heart.
 Read on, if you dare …

 12 of Alabama’s Most Haunted Places

 20 32nd St. N., Birmingham, AL 35222 • (205) 254-2025